 Prior to this, I worked at Google Brain on foundation models, and at Facebook AI Research on computer vision.
 I have expertise in research, libraries and infrastructure for deep learning and computer vision.

-My works have received Best Paper Honorable Mention in ECCV 2018, Best Paper Nomination in CVPR 2020, and Mark Everingham Prize in ICCV 2021.
+My previous works at FAIR have received Best Paper Honorable Mention in ECCV 2018, Best Paper Nomination in CVPR 2020, and Mark Everingham Prize in ICCV 2021.
 I also created detectron2, one of the most popular Facebook AI projects.

 Master in Computer Vision, 2016